aelzenaar/ncea-notes/unibooks.md

 ### Complex calculus and analysis (340, 341?)
 To do: do a course in complex analysis.
  * Stephen D. Fisher, _Complex Variables_.
 This is the book we used in 2018 for complex calculus, I found it a little weird because it tries to be both an accessible calculus book and a book with proofs.
-I mean, that's not a bad thing, I suppose.
-For what it is, it's OK, and the examples are very geometric, which is nice, but I don't think it has enough personality.
-I don't know of any *better* books in this regard though, and it's a Dover book so it's very cheap.
+To quote myself, ``the main problem with Fisher is it's trying to be both a rigorous book and a calculus book and failing miserably at both''.
 I do really like the sections on the geometry of analytic functions (chapter 3).
 (515.93 F53)
  * E.B.
 Saff and A.D.
 Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
 I don't hate it, and I found it useful for complex calculus, if a little dry.
 It's a bit expensive, because it's a calculus book...
 (515.9 S12)